hjy1210/client-storage/README.md

     * still have message: `WARNING in ./~/ajv/lib/async.js 96:20-33 Critical dependency: the request of a dependency is an expression.`
 * move gulp method to webpack method.
+* use isomorphic-fetch to replace request, warning are the same.